How to Start a Podcast | Michele LorentzUpdated 11 September 2020

 I’m often asked about my podcast setup.
-Questions are often about the software I use, but I also get questions about what microphone I use, and which hosting service I podcast.
-Sometimes people ask me for help about just getting started.
+Questions are typically about editing software, hosting, and what microphone I use.
+Sometimes people just want to know more about getting started.

 So let’s start with my setup, software and hardware.